 - Medical bills

 Are there any state laws I should follow?

-Some states may have specific regulations about how demand letters are handled.
+Also, some states may have specific regulations about how demand letters are handled.
 For wage garnishment in California, for example, you must provide the employee with the appropriate forms within 10 days of receiving the creditor’s letter.

-You’ll receive a wage garnishment letter.
+Wage garnishments are legally mandated, so you will be notified via a court order (also known as a writ of garnishment) or IRS levy if you need to garnish an employee’s wages.
+Most likely, Yyu’ll receive a wage garnishment letter.
 The letter will say that a court or government agency is requiring you to withhold part of an employee’s salary or wages until the debt is paid off.

 What wages should I garnish?